framaRAMA/framarama/docs/en/server/plugins/source.md

 * mime_out - if required provide mime type of output data
 * loop_out - flag if following steps should loop over generated output data

+## dir

+Read list of files from a given directory.

+Fields:
+* path - the path to read (relative to media directory)
+* filter_files - the pattern to filter files (defaults to JPEG pattern)

 ## data

 Manipulates a given input data (e.g. a CSV list) and convert/filter/strip data